 His memory lapse may continue for several days, weeks, or even months, during which time he will be unable to recall his past.
 When he recovers, he will recall the past, but the period of fugue however may remain a blank.

-The individual is unable to reconcile the character traits of one personality, of one role he assumes, with another and frequently is unable to recall or to recall only dimly – the acts and thoughts of other personality.
+The individual is unable to reconcile the character traits of one personality, of one role he assumes, with another and frequently is unable to recall or to recall only dimly – the acts and thoughts of other personalities.
 Tersely, the person is shifting abruptly from one personality to another.

 The sufferer rises from the bed during sleep and carries out some acts which sometimes can be rather complex.